-The above referred annexes on www.dbu.dk/turneringer-og-re-sultater/klublicens/superliga/ constitute an integral part of this manual.
+The above referred annexes on the website of DBU, www.dbu.dk/turneringer-og-resultater/klublicens/superliga constitute an integral part of this manual.

 1.5.2.1 Authoritative text and language of correspondence

 In case of any discrepancy in the interpretation of this manual between the English version and the Danish version, the English version prevails.
 This also applies during auditing.